fiatconnect/specification/fiatconnect-api.md

 KYC schema to values that are allowed for that key.
 For example, if a server wants to limit the selection for certain fields on the schema, `allowedValues` can contain lists of selectable values for those fields.
 On the client-side, this could be used to render a list of options, for example.

-Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat account of a particular type.
+Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, and what schemas are allowed to communicate those account details.

 If the quote request contains a value of `true` for the `preview` field, the returned quote SHOULD represent a preview; the provider has no obligation to persist any information relating to the generated quote on the server.
 If a quote preview is requested, the provider MUST NOT populate the `quoteId` field in the response